Sunk cost

 In economics and business decision-making, a sunk cost (also known as retrospective cost) is a cost that has already been incurred and cannot be recovered.
 Sunk costs are contrasted with prospective costs, which are future costs that may be avoided if action is taken.
-In other words, a sunk cost is a sum paid in the past that is no longer relevant to decisions about the future.
+In other words, a sunk cost is a sum paid in the past that should no longer be relevant to decisions about the future.
 Even though economists argue that sunk costs are no longer relevant to future rational decision-making, people in everyday life often take previous expenditures in situations, such as repairing a car or house, into their future decisions regarding those properties.

 Bygones principle

 According to classical economics and standard microeconomic theory, only prospective (future) costs are relevant to a rational decision.
 At any moment in time, the best thing to do depends only on current alternatives.
 The only things that matter are the future consequences.
 Past mistakes are irrelevant.
 Any costs incurred prior to making the decision have already been incurred no matter what decision is made.
 They may be described as "water under the bridge", and making decisions on their basis may be described as "crying over spilt milk".
 In other words, people should not let sunk costs influence their decisions; sunk costs are irrelevant to rational decisions.
 Thus, if a new factory was originally projected to cost $100 million, and yield $120 million in value, and after $30 million is spent on it the value projection falls to $65 million, the company should abandon the project rather than spending an additional $70 million to complete it.
 Conversely, if the value projection falls to $75 million, the company, as a rational actor, should continue the project.
 This is known as the bygones principle or the marginal principle.

 The bygones principle is grounded in the branch of normative decision theory known as rational choice theory, particularly in expected utility hypothesis.
 Expected utility theory relies on a property known as cancellation, which says that it is rational in decision-making to disregard (cancel) any state of the world that yields the same outcome regardless of one's choice.
 Past decisions—including sunk costs—meet that criterion.

 The bygones principle can also be formalised as the notion of "separability".
 Separability requires agents to take decisions by comparing the available options in eventualities that can still occur, uninfluenced by how the current situation was reached or by eventualities that are precluded by that history.
 In the language of decision trees, it requires the agent's choice at a particular choice node to be independent of unreachable parts of the tree.
 This formulation makes clear how central the principle is to standard economic theory by, for example, founding the folding-back algorithm for individual sequential decisions and game-theoretical concepts such as sub-game perfection.